 - Muscle spasms

 Life-threatening health effects can happen within minutes of using cocaine.
-They include:

 - Heart attacks